Phillip-Kemper/mcp-analytics-middleware/README.md

 - Total tool calls and resource requests
 - Error rates and performance metrics
 - Most used tools and slowest operations
-- Daily usage patterns
-- And it all updates automatically every 5 seconds!

 ## Example Implementations
 Example implementatinos of the analytics middleware can be found.